 Aana and Amit met and both studied under the Gundecha bandhu.
 They fell in love and married in a Hindu temple.
 Soon afterwards they started to perform together, in India and abroad.
 The Jugalbandi (duet) “Aanamit” was born!
 Aana and Amit are amongst the very few couples performing Dhrupad together worldwide.

 Back in Switzerland with their two children in 2012, Aana and Amit founded a music school.
 Aana also created a demo lecture for the Zürich-state program “Schule & Kultur” (schools and culture), a set of Nada Yoga exercises and a new Jugalbandi-concept.

 Not only is Aana passionate about music but has gained a lot of experience in Buddhist Vipassana, Zen and Dzogchen meditation.
 Here she learnt about awareness and concentration.
 Combining her two passions, she has developed a number of musical intonations of Buddhist Sutras and Mantras.

 Aana has developed a concept of merging the Christian Ave Maria with Indian Classical music.
 She has further explored the possibility of creating a Dhrupad choir.

 Unfortunately, due of health problems, Aana was forced to make a break from singing between 2015 and 2018.
 Happily, in 2019 she started to sing again.

-Now she is back and more active than ever.
+Now Aana is back and more active than ever.
 She is now developing a new teaching program NAAD, focusing on Nada Yoga, Mantra Chanting and Dhrupad Music.
-She also aims to document her musical time in India.
-The most important change for her is that she has started to perform and teach again.
+Her most important project „Buddhist Wisdom Words“ is about to intonate Buddhist Sutras, Mantras and poems.